mitodl/mitx-grading-library/docs/edx.md

 ## Using `correct_answer` for multiple inputs

-If you are using multiple inputs (such as when using a `ListGrader`), you must provide the `answers` key to the grader explicitly, as the `expect` or `answer` parameters in the `customresponse` tag are ignored.
+If you are using multiple inputs (such as when using a `ListGrader`) or a `SingleListGrader`, you must provide the `answers` key to the grader explicitly, as the `expect` or `answer` parameters in the `customresponse` tag are ignored.
 When using multiple inputs, it's recommended to provide a `correct_answer` parameter on the `textline` tags, which is what is used to show students the correct answer.
 Here is an example.

 ```XML
 <problem>